Updated 03/07/2026 11:00 UAE LT

 What’s changed since the last update

-The operational status has not changed since the last update.
+The port operational status has not changed since the last update.

 United Arab Emirates